March 3, 2026

 +

 Surface-level churn percentages provide limited actionable insight.
 Effective analysis requires segmentation by customer size, acquisition channel, product usage patterns, and engagement levels.
-Companies implementing usage-based pricing achieve 15% lower churn rates, but only when usage correlates with value delivery.
-Segment your churn analysis to identify specific patterns and root causes.

 How do I separate Committed ARR from Expansion ARR?